Simple generators of rational function fields: Applications

 \begin{example}[Moment invariants for 2D images] In this example, we will focus on \emph{moment invariants} which is a popular tool in computer vision and patter recognition~\cite{MingKueiHu1962, Flusser2000, Flusser2009, Hickman2011}.
 For our purposes, for any fixed integer $d$, the space of moments $M_d$ will simply be the space of nonconstant monomials of degree at most $d$ in variables $x$ and $y$.
 For example, $M_2$ is spanned by $x, y, x^2, xy, y^2$.
 The monomial $x^i y^j$ will be denoted by $m_{i, j}$.
 We will consider the action of the planar rotation group $\operatorname{SO}(2)$ induced by its action on the $(x, y)$-plane.
 More precisely:

-For example, $m_{2,0} + m_{0, 2} = x^2 + y^2$ is an invariant of this action since rotations preserve the distance to the origin.
-The same is true for $m_{1, 0}^2 + m_{0, 1}^2$ which represents the same polynomial in $x$ and $y$ but is different as a function of the moments and thus is considered as a different invariant.
+For example, $m_{2,0} + m_{0, 2} = x^2 + y^2$ is an invariant of this action, since rotations preserve the distance to the origin.
+The same is true for $m_{1, 0}^2 + m_{0, 1}^2$ which represents the same polynomial in $x$ and $y$ but is different as a function of the moments and, thus, is considered a different invariant.

 The problem of computing invariants of this action goes back to the work of Hu~\cite{MingKueiHu1962} who proposed a set of seven invariants in the $d = 3$ case.
 This set turned out to be redundant~\cite{Flusser2000} and was not complete (which is a desirable property, see~\cite{Flusser2021}).
 A new irredundant set of invariants was proposed by Flusser~\cite{Flusser2000}, this set was not generating the whole field $k(M_3)^{\operatorname{SO}(2)}$ but formed its transcendence basis.
 Another set was proposed in~\cite{Hickman2011} which was still not a generating set of $k(M_3)^{\operatorname{SO}(2)}$.
-In the same paper, the Hubert-Kogan algorithm was applied to the problem~\cite[p.
-231]{Hickman2011} but the resulting invariants were deemed too complicated.
-Indeed, the output of the algorithm for $k(M_3)^{\operatorname{SO}(2)}$ takes about two screens to display.
-However, after applying our simplification algorithm (with the result minimized using~\Cref{alg:minimization}) to the output of Hubert-Kogan algorithm, we arrive at the following set of nine generators:
+In the same paper, the Hubert-Kogan algorithm was applied to the problem~\cite[p.~231]{Hickman2011} but the resulting invariants were deemed too complicated.
+We computed generators of $k(M_3)^{\operatorname{SO}(2)}$ using the Hubert-Kogan algorithm with the cross-section $m_{1, 1} = 0$ (the cross-section chosen using the same strategy as in~\Cref{ex:triang}).
+The generating set contained polynomials $m_{2, 0} + m_{0, 2}$ and $m_{2, 0} m_{0, 2} - m_{1, 1}^2$, and 13 rational functions with degrees ranging from 8 to 10.
+After applying our simplification algorithm (with the result minimized using~\Cref{alg:minimization}) to this generating set, we arrive at the following set of seven polynomial generators: